mtmars-aexp/quiz-manager/Documentation/Development Journey.md

 This is a much better alternative than printing with wild abandon.
 It's informative, accurate, and persistent.

 ### Okay, back to migration.

+It waw fairly simple to get the remainder of my migration code up and running.
+You can see the version I am happy with [here](https://github.com/mtmars-aexp/quiz-manager/commit/6c8c7799c2924a3d484033bafab183712e21bb92#diff-2d995d9d23c0dabc2a69694c4f9d08b8a3c8d1476e756f7aa7b6a561e73e40cb) on my GitHub page.